ascorbic/portfolio/content/work/luna-the-astrologer.md

 ---

 Luna may talk like a mystical astrologer, but this custom GPT is backed by a real ephemeris API.
-This means that Luna can perform readings based on the actual positions of the planets and stars now or at the time of the user's birth.
+This means that Luna can perform "real" readings based on the actual positions of the planets and stars now and at the time of the user's birth.
+Whether the results are accurate is another question entirely!